XcalableMP/manual/en/nodes.rst

 =================================
-nodes Construct
+nodes directive
 =================================

-The nodes construct declares the name of a node set and its shape.
+The nodes directive declares the name of a node set and its shape.
 A node set can have a multi-dimensional shape.

 .. contents::